 This process is invoked when memory_management_control_operation is equal to 2.

 The value of LongTermPicNum is used to mark the corresponding long-term reference picture as "unused for reference".
+The long-term reference picture identified by LongTermPicNum shall have temporal_id not less than that of the current picture.

 Patent rights declaration(s)